Monika16/Log-Analysis/README.md

 ## Description of Project
   Python script uses psycopg2 to query a mock PostgreSQL database for a news website.
-  `news` Database is structured as:
+  `news` Database is structured with 3 tables:
-  	It has 3 tables
   	1. articles: Columns:
   		1. author - it is author id and a foreign key.
   		2. title - title of article